decred/politeia/politeiawww/api/cms/v1/api.md

 ### `User code stats`

-Returns all code stats based on provided userid and month/year.
+Returns all code stats based on provided userid and start/endtime.

+This will return arrays of Repository Statistics for each month/year and repo that has been found for the range specified.
+If no range, it just returns last month's data.
+Repo stats include merge additions/deletions, review additions/deletions, and pull request and review links.

 **Route:** `POST /user/codestats`